 Syma X11 RC Quadcopter Review Main Features & Specs

 The X11 RC model has an elegant design, combining functionality with sheer power.
-Measuring no more than 15.2 centimeters in length, 15.2 centimeters in width, and 3.7 centimeters in height, this drone makes flying easy.
-As you might expect, the X11 Quadcopter is incredibly light, weighing no more than 0.6 kilograms with the battery and propeller guard attached.
+As you might expect, the X11 Quadcopter is incredibly light, with its plastic chassis weighing no more than 0.6 kilograms, with the battery and propeller guard attached as well.

 The drone takes to the skies with its four brushless motors, equipped with PVC blades.
 Moreover, for extra protection, the motor assembly and the blades are surrounded by a protective plastic guard.
-The Syma X11 RC is powered by a 3.7 200 mAh Lithium-Polymer battery; that keep the drone in the air for 6 to 8 minutes.
+Other features are the LED nightlight and its 4 GHz 4Ch wireless remote control.

 |Syma X11 RC Quadcopter Drone Specs|